couchbase-partners/amazon-reporting-couchbase/README.md

 # amazon-reporting

-This scripts download marketplace reports and create graphs from them.
+These scripts download marketplace reports and create graphs from them.